Here are some tips for making the most of your garden firepit.

 Please wait for the fire to extinguish entirely and ensure it’s cool to the touch before leaving it unattended.
 This ensures it doesn’t reignite, which can be a significant safety concern if left unattended.

-If you want to speed this process up, you can use water once the fire has been reduced to just embers to cool the remaining embers down quickly.
+If you want to speed this process up, you can use water to cool the remaining embers quickly once the fire has been reduced to embers.

 Hopefully, you found our firewood tips guide helpful.
 We hope these tips to help you achieve a safe, warm, and cosy evening in the garden.